akshell/docs/ref/ak/base.rst

       In Akshell the preferred style of instantiation of error classes is **without** ``new``.

-Two subclasses of :class:`BaseError` are defined in the base component of ``ak`` library; they are broadly used by the rest of the library;
-you should also employ them in your code.
+The following subclasses of :class:`BaseError` are broadly used by the rest of ``ak`` library; you should also employ them in your code.

 .. class:: ValueError